 How to Use Amazon Sponsored Ads to Increase Your Profit Margins

 Are you relying entirely on Sponsored Products for your advertising strategy on Amazon?
 If you’re a brand owner and not taking advantage of Amazon Brand Advertising you’re missing out on opportunities to generate brand awareness and connect shoppers to your products.

-Moreover, your competitors are probably already using Sponsored Brands and scooping up your customers with them.
-When shoppers are searching for your products they’re seeing a visually compelling ad at the top of their search, but that ad is for someone else’s product.
+Moreover, your competitors are probably already using Sponsored Brands and scooping up your potential customers with them.
+When shoppers are searching for your products, they’re seeing a visually compelling ad at the top of their search, but that ad is for someone else’s product.
 Those shoppers may not even understand that what they see at the top of search is an ad and not Amazon’s best organic match for their search.

 Put another way, by using Sponsored Brands, you can capture the top of search placement for your products and your brand story.
 There’s no better placement than that.

 Sponsored Brands campaigns can sometimes function less efficiently than Sponsored Products.
-People exploring a brand aren’t always ready to make a purchase, but having seen your ads they should be more likely to purchase from your brand when they are ready to purchase.
+People exploring a brand aren’t always ready to make a purchase, but having seen your ads they will be more likely to purchase from your brand when they are ready to purchase.

 Amazon has reported a 30% increase in category impression share for brands who used both Sponsored Products and Sponsored Brands together.
 So if you want to increase your share of the impression space, it makes sense to try Sponsored Brands.

 Sponsored Brands enable you to tell more of your brand story with creatives such as sponsored headline ads, amazon sponsored brand videos, and eye-catching images.
 They can appear on both desktop and mobile browsers, placed above, next to, or within search results.
 The image below shows a Sponsored Brand ad for Neutrogena’s sunscreen products, placed above search results.